-Most recent best-picture winners would have met new Oscar diversity requirements
+Most recent best picture winners would have met new Oscar diversity requirements

 Here is how they would have been adjudicated under the new rules:

-Argo” (2013)
+‘Argo’ (2013)

 The movie would meet B thanks to a number of women as department heads and Rodrigo Prieto, a Mexican-born cinematographer, holding the camera.
 But with a heavily male lead cast and very few people of color in the ensemble, the movie would appear to strike out on the A requirements.
-Producers could argue that the main character of CIA officer Tony Mendez, of partial Mexican ancestry, gives it a person of color, though he was played by Ben Affleck.
-It could, alternatively, be argued that its Iran setting gives it a storyline or theme centered on an underrepresented group.
+Producers could argue that the main character, CIA officer Tony Mendez, of partial Mexican ancestry, gives it a person of color, though he was played by Ben Affleck.
+It could, alternatively, be argued that its Iran setting gives it a story line or theme centered on an underrepresented group.

-The silent film out of France about period Hollywood would have little trouble with A, thanks to a high proportion of women in the ensemble cast, including Berenice Bejo and Penelope Ann Miller.
+The silent film out of France about period Hollywood would have little trouble with A, thanks to a high proportion of women in the ensemble cast, including Bérénice Bejo and Penelope Ann Miller.
 But B could pose a challenge; a review of the 14 departments did not immediately reveal a person known to be of color.
-Producers could argue that it has 30 percent of its essential crew as women, an argument that would depend on how that crew was counted.
+Producers could argue that women were 30 percent of its essential crew, an argument that would depend on how that crew was counted.

-“No Country for Old Men” (2008)
+‘No Country for Old Men’ (2008)

-The Coen Bros. movie about a killer on the loose on the U.S.’s southern border would be fine on the ensemble count, but would face a hurdle on B, with no known department heads who were people of color.
+The Coen brothers movie about a killer on the loose on the United States’ southern border would be fine on the ensemble count but would face a hurdle on B, with no known people of color as department heads.
 The crew could make the difference, especially if producers could argue they staffed the movie with many people of Mexican descent for the scenes shot in Mexico.
-Still, the movie highlights a potential snag: white filmmakers who like to serve in multiple key roles, as do the Coens, who frequently write, direct, produce and edit their own films.
+Still, the movie highlights a potential snag: White filmmakers who like to serve in multiple key roles, as do the Coens, frequently write, direct, produce and edit their own films.

-Based on a Korean hit and featuring the much-decorated Thelma Schoonmaker as editor, the film takes care of B without any issues.
-But with an overwhelmingly white male cast and its plot of police infiltration of an Irish gang, the Martin Scorsese film could run into obstacles with A, the requirement for underrepresented elements in front of the camera.
-The movie’s challenges suggest that the new rules could trip up films dealing with white masculinity.
-“The Irishman,” Scorsese’s mob drama that was nominated but did not win this year, would have faced similar hurdles given its principal white male cast and similar non-diversity-related themes.
+Based on a Hong Kong hit and featuring the much-decorated Thelma Schoonmaker as editor, the film takes care of B without any issues.
+But with an overwhelmingly White male cast and its plot of police infiltration of an Irish gang, the Martin Scorsese film could run into obstacles with A, the requirement for underrepresented groups in front of the camera.
+The movie’s challenges suggest that the new rules could trip up films dealing with White masculinity.
+“The Irishman,” Scorsese’s mob drama that was nominated but did not win this year, would have faced similar hurdles given its principal White male cast and similar non-diversity-related themes.

 Those on both sides of the debate Tuesday often came from within the film business, though among the seven people The Post contacted (four in favor, three opposed), none would go on the record, citing the issue’s sensitivity.

 Conservative celebrities also weighed in quickly.
-Kirstie Alley, who has been vocal in lambasting Hollywood for its alleged liberalism, offered a stream of Tweets criticizing the move.
+Kirstie Alley, who has been vocal in lambasting Hollywood for its alleged liberalism, offered a stream of tweets criticizing the move.

 “Can you imagine telling Picasso what had to be” in his paintings, she asked.
 “You people have lost your minds.”
 She called the move a “disgrace to artists everywhere.”